MDINA, the noble town or city of silence.

 I was also constructed a railway line between Rabat and Valletta and in 1883 the tour with a new line was extended from Mdina to Mtarfa which was in operation until the year 1931 in which the lines were interrupted by the lack of viability.

-At present the population is about a 300 people, inhabiting the palaces and noble houses.
+At present the population is about a 300 persons, inhabiting the palaces and noble houses.
 Mdina was and is home to the Maltese nobility.

 Traffic in the city is not allowed except for residents, the streets alone see circulate as horse-drawn carts conducting sightseeing and some other vehicle of the inhabitants.

 If we want visit some of the palaces or museums de Mdina, in the tourist office we will find next to the front door sell a coupon valid for different monuments.